The War We’re In. Part Two.

-Every morning, Trump launched an incendiary tweet onto an already red-hot situation, then retreated to his private office in the Oval to watch the ensuing hysteria engulf a nation.
+Every morning, Trump launched an incendiary tweet about an already red-hot situation, then retreated to his private office in the Oval to watch the ensuing hysteria engulf the nation.
 Cable anchors were happy to comply, secretly flattered the most powerful man in the world was watching them.
 The bot networks amplified all of it.

-It was an impossible fight of David and Goliath proportions.
-The Twitter crowd of investigators were few.
-We’d duke it out with the other side’s formidable machine and their army of real-life digital soldiers in what I can only described as whack-a-mole of narratives.
+It was an impossible fight of David and Goliath’s proportions.
+The Twitter crowd of investigators was small.
+We’d duke it out with the other side’s formidable machine and their army of real-life digital soldiers in what I can only describe as a whack-a-mole of narratives.

 Nothing in my twenty-five years as a journalist (which included a baptism by fire in the dying days of Apartheid) had prepared me for the onslaught of propaganda, agents provocateur, intelligence assets, double-agents, swarms of digital bots, and the complexity of organization that we confronted.

 I wrote my stories in long-form posts on this blog.
-100+ chapters all told, like a novel unravelling in real-time.
+100+ chapters are all told, like a novel unraveling in real time.
 Russia House, Confirming the Kompromat, Dial C for Collusion, Facebook the Nation, Meet Me at The Mayflower, Facebook’s Dirty Little Secret, and For Guns and Country, to name a few.

-There were no guides nor rules.
-I thought about walking away, but just couldn’t.
+There were no guides or rules.
+I thought about walking away but just couldn’t.

 STATE DEPARTMENT WARNING

-The diplomatic cable mentioned two social media accounts by name, Artem Klyushin and Konstantin Rykov – two Billionaire loyalists of Vladimir Putin.
+The diplomatic cable mentioned two social media accounts, Artem Klyushin and Konstantin Rykov – two Billionaire loyalists of Vladimir Putin.
 Considering their outsized role in the social media campaign of Ukraine in 2014 and their proximity to Putin, they should have been on the radar of US officials investigating 2016, yet we’ve heard very little about them.